Healthcare in Malawi: Health budget

-According to the World Health Organization's statistics on Malawi, there has been a sharp increase in health expenditures.
-From 2002 to 2011, the per capital total expenditure on health (PPP int.) increased from $27.2 to $77.0 and per capita government expenditure on health (PPP int.) increased from $16.4 to $56.5.
+According to the World Health Organization's statistics on Malawi, there was an increase in health expenditures from 2002 to 2011, when the per capital total expenditure on health (PPP int.) increased from $27.2 to $77.0 and per capita government expenditure on health (PPP int.) increased from $16.4 to $56.5.
 These statistics indicate that the healthcare in Malawi is receiving greater attention and resource allocation.
 They also reflect the increased health focus of the government of Malawi.
 From 2002 to 2011, the percentage of total government expenditures allocated to health increased from 13% to 18.5%.

-Malawi's increased government expenditure on healthcare has coincided with a decrease in the country's dependence on external healthcare resources, such as international and non-governmental aid.
+Malawi's increased government expenditure on healthcare in around 2010 coincided with a decrease in the country's dependence on external healthcare, such as international and non-governmental aid.
 In 2009 external resources were responsible for 97.4% of total health expenditures, in 2011 they were responsible for 52.4%.
 In 2017 89% of Malawian healthcare was provided through donors.